republique-et-canton-de-geneve/git-sync/README.md

 By default, a LDAP group is considered as a "standard" groups.
 One group can be an "administrator" group.
 For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "ADMIN" is the administrator group.
 The name of the administrator group, if any, is supplied as parameter `admin-group` in the application's configuration file.
+The name of the standard groups must follow the naming convention defined by the parameter `standard.groups` (regex pattern).

 ### Wide-access GitLab users